Opioids

 - For overdose resources, including step-by-step videos, go to the Penington Institute website.

-- Injecting drugs with needles and sharing them can put you at risk of HIV and other blood-borne diseases, such as hepatitis B and hepatitis C. You can reduce this risk through needle and syringe programs (NSPs), which provide clean needles or syringes to people who inject drugs and is sometimes referred to as 'needle exchange'.
+- Injecting drugs with needles and sharing them can put you at risk of HIV and other blood-borne diseases, such as hepatitis B and hepatitis C. You can reduce this risk through needle and syringe programs (NSPs), which provide clean needles or syringes to people who inject drugs.
+This is also sometimes referred to as 'needle exchange'.
 Find an NSP in your state or territory here.

 Learn more here about the development and quality assurance of healthdirect content.